 If a big word is the best word, then use it.
 However, if a smaller word works just as well, grab it, and if shorter fits better, it’s a win for everyone.
 (I suppose an exception might be high-level academic work and scholarly reviews but only if your goal is to impress others.)

-As writers isn’t this the case for all of us?
+As writers aren’t this the case for all of us?
 We are a work in progress, determined to get better.

 Have you ever struggled with big word syndrome?
 What aspect of your writing are you striving to improve?